For updates from Carolina Trace Country Club on Lake Trace (including hydrilla treatment), click here

 The CTA Trace Lake and Dam Committee (TLDC) will consider an annual request from members who may have a need to see the level of water in the lake lowered to make repairs to docks or seawalls.
 Requests to see the Lake lowered in January-February of the coming year are due by August 31 of the current year.

 Through the TLDC, CTA strives to improve and maintain the fragile ecosystem of Lake Trace and provides guidelines for policies that impact the lake.
 Residents of Carolina Trace are encouraged to responsibly enjoy the lake via fishing, kayaking, or boating.
 CTA provides lake access for Carolina Trace for the boats of its residents via the Harbor Creek POA marina boat launch.

-Gasoline powered engines are not allowed in Lake Trace, no exceptions.
+Gasoline powered engines are not allowed in Lake Trace.
 This is an ecological decision on the part of the community.

 Boating on Lake Trace